Sparse Principal Component Analysis via Variable Projection: Fast Algorithms for Sparse PCA

 \subsection{Randomized Sparse PCA}

+Low-rank matrices are pervasive in data science~\cite{udell2017nice}.
+Indeed, the working assumption of dimension reduction techniques such as PCA and SPCA is that the data matrix contains redundant information, i.e., has low-rank structure.
+If a data matrix features low-rank structure, then randomized methods for linear algebra allow the efficient computation of low-rank approximations such as the SVD and PCA~\cite{halko2011finding,mahoney2011randomized,drineas2016randnla,erichson2016randomized}.

-Randomization allows efficient computation of low-rank approximations such as the SVD and PCA~\cite{halko2011finding,mahoney2011randomized,drineas2016randnla,erichson2016randomized}.
-We form a low-dimensional sketch (representation) of the data, which aims to capture the essential information of the original data.
-Using this idea, we can reformulate~\eqref{eq:general_spca_obj} as
+Randomized methods construct a low-dimensional sketch (representation) of the data, which aims to capture the essential information of the original data.
+Using this idea, we can reformulate~\eqref{eq:general_spca_obj} as a randomized value function which takes the form